harsh-mahobia/Devops-Tool-Setups/Terraform/terraform-scenario-1.md

 aws --version
 ```

-> Installs and verifies AWS CLI.
+> Installs AWS CLI and verifies it.

 ---